-Cow Pond is an unplanned cottage area situated off Glover Road.
+Cow Pond is an unplanned cottage area situated off Glover Street.
 One existing cottage is just inside the Harbour Grace municipal boundary, while the remaining number of cottages are inside the municipal planning area.
 The Cow Pond cottage area extends beyond the municipal planning area.
 The area has become popular for indiscriminate trailer camping and sporadic cottage development.
 Council is concerned that the area is near to the Bannerman Lake Protected Public Water Supply Area and fears that continued development could negatively impact drinking water quality.
 Council does not wish to provide municipal infrastructure or services to this area.

-- SC-1 Within the area designated Cottage Control designation on the Generalized Future Land Use Map, areas shall be further categorized on the Zoning Map(s) as Cottage Control (CC).
-This designation and zone is intended to control cottage development which has occurred on Glover Road. - SC-2 It shall be Council's policy to recognize existing seasonal dwellings in the Seasonal Cottage zone.
+SC-1 Within the area designated Cottage Control designation on the Generalized Future Land

+- Use Map, areas shall be further categorized on the Zoning Map(s) as Cottage Control (CC).
+This designation and zone are intended to control cottage development which has occurred on Glover Street near Cow Pond. - SC-2 It shall be Council's policy to recognize existing seasonal dwellings in the Seasonal Cottage zone.
 New cottage development shall be prohibited except for cottages built on issued Crown Land grants or applications for cottages submitted to Crown Lands prior to Council's adoption of this Municipal Plan.
-Existing cottages shall not be used for full time habitation but may be renovated and expanded with Council's approval provided Crown Land has been secured. - SC-3 It shall be Council's policy to allow transportation uses in the form of wharves and docks accessory to existing seasonal dwellings. - SC-4 It shall be the policy of Council to seek ways and means to control and remove indiscriminate trailer camping.
+No further Crown Land applications will be approved in this zone.
+Existing cottages shall not be used for full time habitation but may be renovated and expanded with Council's approval provided Crown Land has been secured. - SC-3 It shall be Council's policy to allow transportation uses in the form of wharves and docks accessory to legally existing seasonal dwellings as outlined in plan policy GLU-13. - SC-4 It shall be the policy of Council to seek ways and means to control and remove indiscriminate trailer camping.
 The placement of recreational vehicles, mobile homes and temporary buildings or structures shall be prohibited.